Referer

 Note

-Referer: http://example.re/
+Referer: https://example.re/articles/http-headers?page=2

 Takeaway